 4. Access the Real-time Object Detector App

 Open the starter application directory.
-Open “realtime_object_detector” file.
+Open the “realtime_object_detector” file.

 Open a Terminal window in the application directory.

-Once you have a Terminal window open in your application directory, you can get the real-time object detector app up and running with a few simple commands.
+Once you have a Terminal window open in your application directory, you can get the real-time object detector app running with a few simple commands.